 Jonah C. Cunningham

-Makana Meyer is the Operations Manager at the National Association of County Behavioral Health and Developmental Disability Directors (NACBHDD).
+Makana Meyer is the Policy and Operations Manager at the National Association of County Behavioral Health and Developmental Disability Directors (NACBHDD).
 In her role, Makana works to support members through coordinating outreach and developing content to strengthen state and local behavioral health and I/DD systems and the communities they serve.

 Makana is a proud California native.
 Born and raised in Los Angeles, she moved north to attend college in the Bay Area.
 She holds a Bachelor of Arts in Psychology from University of California, Berkeley, where she played Division I volleyball.
 Prior to NACBHDD, Makana interned for the Executive Office of the President within the Office of National Drug Control Policy.
 She is currently a candidate for a Master of Public Policy at Georgetown University.
 Outside of school and work, Makana enjoys spending her time hiking, camping, and cooking.